-- Payroll checks from your place of employment
+- Payroll checks from your place of employment.

-- Payments for veterans benefits, Social Security, Supplemental Security Income, Railroad Retirement and other federal benefits
+- Payments for veterans benefits, Social Security, Supplemental Security Income, Railroad Retirement and other federal benefits.

-- Benefit payments issued by state governments for pensions, retirement and unemployment
+- Benefit payments issued by state governments for pensions, retirement and unemployment.

-- Investment income from certificates of deposit, annuities and mutual funds
+- Investment income from certificates of deposit, annuities and mutual funds.

-How to Set Up Direct Deposit With Chase Bank
+How To Set Up Chase Direct Deposit

 - Wait for your employer to deposit your paycheck into your bank account.

-- Check your monthly paper statement or log in to your account online to verify that the deposit was made.
+- Check your monthly paper statement or log in to your account online to verify the deposit was made.

 What Are the Benefits of Direct Deposit?